 If you choose to move forward with a bankruptcy filing, you can anticipate a certain procedure in a Chapter 7 case, which is set forth as follows:

-1. You pay the retainer and costs that will be fully explained to you.
+1. We will meet with you at a free consultation to discuss your history and where you are financially and your options.
+If you want to move forward, you will pay the retainer and costs that will be fully explained to you.
 Your attorney will then meet with you to pull your credit and review the paperwork required.

 2. Our office will prepare your bankruptcy paperwork (known as schedules).
 The bankruptcy schedules are detailed listings of your assets, liabilities, budget and financial affairs.
 We will work with you to make sure that the schedules are complete and accurate so your case goes as smoothly as possible.